Australians missing overseas

-If you have concerns for the safety and welfare of a person, even if that person is overseas, a missing persons report can be filed with local State or Territory police.
+If you have concerns for the safety and welfare of a person, even if that person is overseas, a missing persons report should be filed with your local State or Territory police.

-To file a missing persons report for someone travelling overseas you will need the following information in relation to the missing person:
+To file a missing persons report for someone travelling overseas you will need the following information:

 - Full name

 - Passport number (if known)

 - Details of any other citizenship or passport (if known)